sebivenlo/rxjava-workshop-2017/doc/script.md

 RxJava **combines** observable sequences with functional programming, which means **operations on streams should have no side effects**.

 ### Java8+ Streams
+**Streams exist in Java 8**, but they are:

+* Pull-based
+* Single-Use
+* Don't allow merging
+* Don't support time-based operations

+Java 8 introduced the **CompletableFuture**, which allows callbacks.
+But it:

+* does not have the operators of RxJava
+* is single-element based, no streams

+TODO:
+- Finish Functional Programming section
+- look at operator section
+- set up task 1 section
+- set up task 2 section